vidstack/vidstack.io/src/routes/docs/player/libraries/react.md

 import { VideoPlayer, PlayButton } from '@vidstack/player/react';
 ```

+Keep in mind that we're implicitly registering the underlying custom element by importing a
+React component.
+You can read more about how [importing elements](../getting-started/foundation.md#elements)
+works in the 'Foundation' walkthrough.

 ## Element References

 All components forward the underlying custom element reference, so you can use the familiar